 Introduction

 Structured Query Language (SQL) is a fundamental programming language designed for managing and manipulating data within relational databases.
-It plays a crucial role in a Data Analyst’s toolkit, enabling users to perform essential tasks such as filtering, sorting, aggregating, and executing complex calculations on large datasets.
+It plays a crucial role in a Data Analyst’s toolkit.
+Hence, it enables users to perform essential tasks such as filtering, sorting, aggregating, and executing complex calculations on large datasets.

-Mastery of SQL is vital for both newcomers and experienced professionals in the field.
-This blog explores advanced SQL techniques and best practices, offering valuable tips and tricks to enhance your data handling capabilities.
+Mastery of SQL is vital for newcomers and experienced professionals in the field.
+This blog explores advanced SQL techniques and best practices.
+You will be offered valuable tips and tricks to enhance your data-handling capabilities.
 By leveraging these strategies, you’ll streamline your data analysis processes and extract more meaningful insights from your data.

 Subqueries for filtering data